 PAWS & the City of Coronado

-On November 1, 2016, PAWS of Coronado and the City of Coronado celebrated the second anniversary of their partnership dedicated to the care of Coronado’s animals.
+On November 1, 2018, PAWS of Coronado and the City of Coronado celebrated the fourth anniversary of their partnership dedicated to the care of Coronado’s animals.
 Prior to November 1, 2014, the Coronado Police Department (CPD) provided all animal services.
 However, an historic move to allow the public and private sectors to each pursue what they are trained to do, and each do best, was implemented.
 On the invitation of the City, PAWS assumed Coronado’s animal welfare responsibilities through the operation of the Coronado Animal Care Facility (CACF), located at 1395 First Street.
 Meanwhile, the CPD continues to provide for public safety through its in-field enforcement of our community’s animal regulations.

 The animal services provided by the CPD include stray and nuisance animal pick-up, assistance for sick and injured stray animals, control of biting, vicious or threatening animals, follow up on barking dog complaints, enforcement of animal cruelty laws, confiscation of fighting animals and animals left in hot cars, and lost/found assistance.
 For these services, one should call the Coronado Police Department at 619-522-7350 at any time of the day or night, 24/7.

 Each year over 500 animals are processed by the Coronado police and PAWS.

 Animals picked up in the field by the police are transported to the Coronado Animal Care Facility where a full time paid staff receives them, tries to locate their owners and provides for their safe shelter and care.
 The CACF also provides lost/found assistance, licensing, a yearly rabies vaccination clinic and microchipping.